-POLICY 7.A.
+- Policy 7.A.
 Implement Transportation Demand Management (TDM) measures to reduce the amount of investment required in new or expanded facilities, reduce auto emissions, and increase the energy efficiency of the transportation system.
+Share responsibility for implementation of TDM actions with the Town, Caltrans and the private sector, including developers of new projects and existing employers. - Objective 7.A.1.
+Develop a TDM program for the County offices.